 In recent years, Colorado's forests have experienced several large-scale insect infestations, from Ips beetles in the piñon forests of southwestern and southeastern Colorado to mountain pine beetles in northern lodgepole pine forests.
 In both cases, the infestations have or will result in tree mortality rates that exceed 90 percent.

 Spruce beetle likely will be Colorado's next statewide forest insect challenge, and outbreaks are expanding in many locations throughout the state.
 In addition, the presence of western balsam bark beetle and root diseases, which are native to subalpine fir forests, has increased during the past two decades.

 Threats to urban and community forests also are on the rise.
 Salts used to de-ice roads continue to weaken roadside trees such as maples, lindens and elms.
 And, the walnut twig beetle is carrying fungae that are killing urban walnut trees in several Colorado cities and towns.
-Although there have been no confirmed cases of emerald ash borer in Colorado, foresters are concerned about this exotic insect, which has the potential to kill many of the 4 million native and planted ash trees in the state.
+Foresters also are concerned about emerald ash borer, which has the potential to kill many of the 4 million native and planted ash trees in the state.
 Gypsy moth also is monitored to track its threat to poplar, aspen and oak trees in Colorado.